 In the event of many players requesting use of the court at the start of a new time period, or during the 5 minutes after the start of the new time period, priority is given first to Waiting Members, then to the Playing Members who were tagged on that court in the preceding time period, then to other Playing Members of the preceding time period.

 Balls: New balls shall be distributed at 6 p.m.
-Monday through Friday, and at 10 a.m. and 6 p.m. on Saturday, Sunday and Statutory Holidays.
+Monday through Friday, and at 11 a.m. and 6 p.m. on weekends and Statutory Holidays.
 Additional new or used balls may be distributed at the Court Manager’s discretion.
 Three (3) balls shall be given to new players coming onto the court.
 The balls must remain on the court to which they are assigned or shall be returned to the Court Manager if there are no new players assuming use of the court.
 Balls hit out of the court must be retrieved immediately.
-Used balls may be used for lessons, or they may be repackaged in tins, at the discretion of the Court Manager for sale to the Members.
-The discounted price for three (3) used balls in a can is one dollar ($1.00) with a receipt.
-Members shall provide their own balls for Social Tournaments.
-The winner shall utilize the unopened can as a prize or in the next round of the tournament.
+Used balls may be used for lessons or donated to schools.

 Rainouts: Playing on wet or damp courts shall not be permitted.
 Courts 6 and 7 shall be dried first, and then Courts 1, 2 and 3.
 Court lights shall be turned on one (1) hour after cessation of rain to avoid electrical damage.
 Members assisting in maintenance such as drying the courts may be awarded extra playing time during which they may be joined by other players only at the invitation of the awardees.
-Rainouts for Intercounty and City League teams and House League shall be scheduled on Saturdays or Sundays after 2 p.m. or when possible.
-(AGM ’94)
+Rainouts for league teams shall be scheduled on Saturdays or Sundays after 2 p.m. or when possible.

 - If there is any doubt as to whether a ball is out or good, you must give your opponent the benefit of the doubt and lay the ball as good.
 You should not play a let.

-- If you call a bailout and then realize it was good, correct your call
+- If you call a ball out and then realize it was good, correct your call.

-- Turn-off all pagers, beepers and cellphones so that noises shall not disturb or distract other players, especially during tournament matches
+- Turn-off mobile devices so that noises shall not disturb or distract other players, especially during tournament matches.